elcolie/altotech-backend/README.md

 Use Django custom command to fill the Power Meter (kW) in TimescaleDB `python manage.py prepare_timeseries_data`

+# Realtime database:
+1. `source export.sh` with supabase database url to open for connection and store latest sensor readings
+1. `raw_data` table has `db_index=True` for efficient querying.

 # TODO
 - docker compose bring project in one line.